ondrej1024/emond/README.md

 ### Features
 - Instant power measurement using energy meter pulses
 - Daily and monthly energy calculation
+- Periodic saving of energy counters to persistant storage and restoring at restart
-- Filtering of short glitches on the pulse counting GPIO line
+- Filtering of short glitches and false pulses on the pulse counting GPIO line
 - Display of measurements on local LCD display (via integrated lcdproc client)
 - Transmission of measurements to EmonCMS (via WebAPI)
 - Full compatibility with "My Electric" appliance in EmonCMS